 Referring to the statistics gathered for the most recent year of 2019, the cost of health insurance in a group plan for family coverage was $20, 576.
 Employees on average contributed almost one-third of the cost at $6,103.
 Data collected from the Department of Labor demonstrated that in 2019, 92 percent of Americans had some form of health insurance coverage at some point during the year.

-Types of Group Health Insurance
+Popular Types of Group Health Insurance

 Although health insurance represents the most coveted employee benefit, not every health insurance plan works in the same way.
 For example, employers have several options when it comes to selecting a group health insurance plan.
 Let’s review the most common types of group health insurance plans that employers offer their employees.